234550H/TictacToeTrial-/README.md

 "start": "node app.js"

 npm i ws - install websocket
-Webscoket is important for players to play with another one
+Webscoket is important for players to play with another one even though it is locally

-npm i uuid